vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

   * Extend the `named_outputs` feature, that is available four transforms, to sources so they can expose multiple named outputs (`<SRC_ID>.<OUTPUT_NAME>)`).
 The feature for transform was initialy add in [this PR][named-outputs-pr], subsequent work on it is tracked [here][[named-outputs-improvements].
-  * Isolate specific code for each kind of agent, generic code will remain in `DatadogAgentConfig` & `DatadogAgentSource`.
   * Add the following `named_outputs` in the `datadog_agent`: `<SRC_ID>.traces`, `<SRC_ID>.apm_stats`,
     `<SRC_ID>.metrics`, `<SRC_ID>.logs`.
 Note that the non suffixed output should have a predictable behaviour, so we could add a knob named `top_level_output` that would allow the user to choose which data to get out of of the